Trusting Men with Children: Understanding Childcare as Gendered Work

-Summary.
 In the past fifty years, women’s lifestyles and behaviors have changed at a significantly faster pace than men’s.
-This asymmetric change is particularly evident in the realm of care work, where women continue to perform the lion’s share labor, both within their own families and as paid employees.
-The scarcity of men acting as primary caregivers crosses many domains; single and stay-at-home fathers remain rare, and male babysitters, rarer yet.
-This dissertation identifies individual, normative, and institutional factors which limit men’s participation in the realm of childcare.
+This asymmetry is perhaps most clear within the realm of care work.
+Women across the world perform the lion’s share of caregiving in both their own families and as paid workers.
+Primary caregiving remains “women’s work”; stay-at-home fathers, single dads, and male childcare workers are still rarities.
+My dissertation identifies individual, normative, and institutional factors which limit men’s participation in the realm of childcare.
 Using data from a series of online survey experiments, I show that perceptions of men as insufficient and inherently inferior caregivers may act as barriers to men’s increased involvement in the lives of children.
-In a series of three studies, I identify a variety of ways that essentialist beliefs and normative expectations actively reproduce the uneven division of childcare in both paid and unpaid care settings.
-Overall, I argue that thoroughly addressing gender inequality must involve acknowledging that domestic and labor-force activities are two sides of the same coin; increasing women’s earnings is dependent on our ability to more evenly balance out the gender division of caregiving.
+In a series of three studies, I identify a variety of ways that essentialist beliefs and gendered expectations actively reproduce the uneven division of childcare in both paid and unpaid care settings.

 Research on Romantic and Sexual Relationships